 Applications are invited from those in the age-group who are achieving wonderful things.
 The application process is easy and can be made online at www.aimesawards.co.nz

-Sue Stanaway leads a team of 12 judges who will receive all these applications and determine the approximate 20-25 successful applicants who will receive AIMES Award grants for 2019.
+Sue Stanaway leads a team of 12 judges who will receive all these applications and determine the approximately 20-25 successful applicants who will receive AIMES Award grants for 2019.
 Catherine Lamb assists Sue as the Chair of the Junior Excellence Awards judging committee.
 The awards will be presented at special functions held in early November this year.

 CHANNEL MAGAZINE: Sue, you must get a real kick out of judging the high achieving young people who apply for these AIMES Awards?